JosephLai241/URS/.github/STYLE_GUIDE.md

         then calls _print_confirm()
 ```

-Python does not have true "private" methods, but we can indicate that they are only supposed to be called within the class by prepending an underscore in front of the method name.
+Python does not have true "private" methods or variables, but we can indicate that they are only supposed to be called within the class by prepending an underscore in front of the method or variable name.

 `write()` is called outside of the `Write` class, which is why an underscore is not prepended. `_determine_export()` and `_print_confirm()` are called by `write()` but are not called outside the function, hence why they are prepended with an underscore.